dotnet/docs/docs/standard/parallel-programming/data-parallelism-task-parallel-library.md

  Both the <xref:System.Threading.Tasks.Parallel.For%2A?displayProperty=nameWithType> and <xref:System.Threading.Tasks.Parallel.ForEach%2A?displayProperty=nameWithType> methods have several overloads that let you stop or break loop execution, monitor the state of the loop on other threads, maintain thread-local state, finalize thread-local objects, control the degree of concurrency, and so on.
 The helper types that enable this functionality include <xref:System.Threading.Tasks.ParallelLoopState>, <xref:System.Threading.Tasks.ParallelOptions>, <xref:System.Threading.Tasks.ParallelLoopResult>, <xref:System.Threading.CancellationToken>, and <xref:System.Threading.CancellationTokenSource>.

- For more information, see [Patterns of Parallel Programming](http://go.microsoft.com/fwlink/p/?LinkId=265491).
+ For more information, see [Patterns for Parallel Programming: Understanding and Applying Parallel Patterns with the .NET Framework 4](https://www.microsoft.com/download/details.aspx?id=19222).

  Data parallelism with declarative, or query-like, syntax is supported by PLINQ.
 For more information, see [Parallel LINQ (PLINQ)](../../../docs/standard/parallel-programming/parallel-linq-plinq.md).